PostgreSQL - Day 1

 2. PostgreSQL and Relational Database

-is the actual database engine.
+Postgres is the actual database engine.

-is the acronym for Structured Query Language
+SQL is the acronym for Structured Query Language.

 How data is stored